 1. Let Your Employer Know You Were Injured

 Tell your supervisor about your injury as soon as you can.
-Don’t put it off, as the longer you wait (even if you report it within the 30-day period), the lesser chance the insurance company will believe your injuries are serious.
+Don’t put it off, as the longer you wait (even if you report it within 30 days), the less likely your employer’s insurance carrier will be to believe your injuries are serious.
 You must report the injury to your employer in writing.

-Most employers will have forms available for you to easily report the accident, but if they don’t, ask how you can record your injury.
+Most employers will have forms available for you to report the accident, but if they don’t, ask how you can record your injury.

 2. Get Medical Treatment as Soon as Possible

-3. File Your Workers’ Compensation Claim
+3. File Your Claim

-4. Understand How Disability Ratings Work
+4. Understand How Disability Rating Works

 - Temporary total disabilities that keep you from working for a certain amount of time

-- Temporary partial disabilities that prevent you from performing only some of your job duties for a certain period of time
+- Temporary partial disabilities that prevent you from performing only some of your job duties for a certain period

 - Permanent partial disabilities that permanently prevent you from being able to perform certain types of work duties